Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • Cooperative care allows us to reinforce behaviors useful for working with our cats, rather than against our cats.

-• There are other behaviors that might be important to teach for enrichment purposes.
-Enrichment allows cats the opportunity to express natural behavior, which can increase feline welfare and reduce unwanted behaviors.
+• There are other behaviors that are important to teach which provide cats with the opportunity to express natural behavior.
+This can increase feline welfare and reduce unwanted behaviors.

-• For example, although many cats are being kept strictly indoors, many would benefit from safe outdoor experiences (e.g., outdoor catio, cat enclosure, walking on a harness and leash) can enhance a cat’s welfare, allowing them to engage in natural behaviors, such as sniffing, scent marking, and exploration.
+• For example, many cats would benefit from safe outdoor experiences (e.g., outdoor catio, cat enclosure, walking on a harness and leash), which can enhance a cat’s wellbeing, allowing them to engage in natural behaviors, such as sniffing, scent marking, and exploration

 • Other welfare behaviors, such as scratching, can be reinforced the same way.